CruxCoder7/EdTech-API/README.md

 * The school/student endpoint returns only the students of the particular school only.

 * The GET /student endpoint returns only the students of the user that is logged in.

+### Note
+* I used Postman throughout the development of this application.